chvid/react-starter/readme.md

 # Template for a React/Bulma/Webpack Project

-A reasonable starting point for a frontend application anno 2019:
+A reasonable starting point for a frontend application anno 2021:

 - React without additional fluff.
 - Webpack with relevant loaders including babel for ES6+ and live reloading.
 - A folder for static non-embedded images and an index.html that automatically gets scripts and css added.
 - Bulma plus font-awesome.
+- Jest for tests.

 To see this particular app point your browser to http://financial-advice.christianhvid.dk